 South Carolina Railroad Museum

 The South Carolina Railroad Museum, based in Columbia, predominantly looks to preserve the state's railroad heritage and has a wide collection of equipment on its grounds.
-However, it also helps to tell the state's railroad history by offering excursion trains on its property between March and December, hosting a number of specials throughout the year as well.
+However, it also helps to tell the state's railroad history by offering the only train rides truly available to the public between March and December each year.
 For complete information please stop by their website.

 The Museum & Railroad Historical Center